American Bicycle Association: USBA, resignation, and bankruptcy

 On March 5, 1985, Mennenga announced that he had sold the ABA to Bernie Anderson and Jamie Vargas (two ABA track operators) for $250,000 and had resigned as president.
 Vargas was a computer consultant who operated Louisiana's first track.
 Anderson owned a magazine-subscription-sales company and founded Rebel Racing, a regional BMX bicycle company; he also operated Texas' first successful track.
 Both men had sons who were racers.
 The new owners installed Walt Ehnat, who had partnered with Gary Ellis Sr. in running four tracks in the Seattle area, as president.
 They decided to hold the remaining Pro Spectaculars, despite the financial gain of canceling them, to preserve their relationship with the pros.
 Vargas and Anderson tried to stave off bankruptcy, although bankruptcy protection would have benefited the ABA; the new management feared the optics of bankruptcy for track operators and the USBA.
 With reported liabilities to twenty creditors of $700,000 to $750,000, however (most attributable to Bicycles and Dirt), they filed for Chapter 11 bankruptcy protection on November 25, 1985.
 The USBA exploited track operators' concern about the ABA's solvency.
 Gary Ellis Sr., father of pro racer Gary Ellis, ran the ABA-affiliated River Valley BMX track in Sumner, Washington.
 Ellis Sr. felt that bankruptcy was good for the ABA, since it removed most of the management which put the association into dire financial straits: "...
 We basically felt ... well, I basically felt the person that started the USBA was part of the bad managment [sic] of the ABA that put them towards bankruptcy in the first place.
 You can quote me on that".

 Most track operators realized that Chapter 11 protection could be a sound business decision.
-Many took it as a good thing since filing Chapter 11 would get rid of most of the executives who mismanaged the ABA in the first place, as was Gary Ellis Sr.'s opinion.
 They knew other companies in the industry that were in the same position as the ABA was but came out of it.
-The Van Doren Rubber Company, maker of the Vans tennis shoes favored by BMX racers, freestylers and skateboarders, had emerged from bankruptcy.
+The Van Doren Rubber Company, maker of Vans shoes favored by BMX racers, freestylers and skateboarders, had emerged from bankruptcy.

 By late 1985, commercial pilots Sims and Cook had left the USBA for flying jobs.
 Keeling was forced out by USBA investor Ira Hall and replaced with a new management team, including USBA president Walt Ehnat.
 Ehnat was Keeling's vice president at the USBA, who had replaced Merl Mennenga as ABA president.
 A few months later, he was fired by the ABA's new management.